Analysis | As Ted Cruz has learned, once you step into the spotlight, you can’t easily step out

 Political reporters often hear about how John F. Kennedy’s romantic trysts were an open secret during his administration but that the political and media culture at the time kept them out of the public eye.
 That may be at least partly apocryphal, but there’s no question that elected officials today can expect less privacy than that enjoyed by politicians in the 1960s.
 In part that’s a function of the elevated role politics plays in the attention economy relative to 60 years ago.
 In part, it’s a function of changes in what’s viewed as newsworthy.

 But it’s also in part because the country is now riddled with amateur reporters, hundreds of thousands of people who have portable television studios in their pockets.
 Even if a cable-news network didn’t find Cruz’s movements remarkable, that doesn’t mean that hundreds of people at an airport wouldn’t.
-Twenty years ago, Cruz might have been able to slip off to Cancun (assuming that he did) but not in an era when his activity can be tracked and exposed so quickly.
+Twenty years ago, Cruz might have been able to slip off to Cancun, but not in an era when his activity can be tracked and exposed so quickly.
 Cruz might also have successfully gone on vacation had he not done everything in his power over the past eight years to ensure that as many Americans as possible knew what he looked like.
 But even when covered with a face mask, his efforts to be well-known appear to have paid off.

-Then — assuming again that the man in the photos was Cruz — there’s that third way in which he might have avoided the scrutiny that accompanies flying to a resort destination in the middle of a massive crisis in his home state: not going to a resort in Cancun when so many Texans were scrambling to figure out how to get water to drink or keep from getting hypothermia.
+Then there’s that third way in which he might have avoided the scrutiny that accompanies flying to a resort destination in the middle of a massive crisis in his home state: not going to a resort in Cancun when so many Texans were scrambling to figure out how to get water to drink or keep from getting hypothermia.

 That’s the problem with the spotlight.
 Once you’ve pulled it toward you, you don’t get to decide when it shines and when it doesn’t.
 Cruz wanted to be well-known.
 He wanted attention.

-Note: This article was updated with Cruz’s acknowledgement of the trip.